WebAssembly/tool-conventions/Linking.md

 The current list of valid `type` codes are:

-- `0 / WASM_STACK_POINTER` - This specifies which global variable is to be
-  treated as the stack pointer.

 - `1 / WASM_SYMBOL_INFO` - Specifies extra information about the symbols present
   in the module.